ZeroSiks/FishBot/README.md

 # FishBot
 A Discord Fortnite bot of sorts.
 Help on improving it would be appreciated.

-(Note: This bot is not meant to be used in multiple servers and will not work with sharding)
+(Note: This bot will not work with sharding)

 ## Features
 - Solo, Duo, Squad and overall Fortnite BR stats commands.